wkrzywiec/food-delivery-redis/README.md

 ### How the data is stored:

+Most communication is based on events, stored in a common `orders` stream.

 Refer to [this example](https://github.com/redis-developer/basic-analytics-dashboard-redis-bitmaps-nodejs#how-the-data-is-stored) for a more detailed example of what you need for this section.

 ### How the data is accessed: